eliotcochrane/eliotcochrane.github.io/_posts/2024-08-21-north-hampton.md

 #### Driving Range

-The driving range is tucked off to the side but relatively near the clubhouse for close access both pre and post round.
-Available are 10 mats for practice.
-The machine that dispenses the balls was covered in spider webs, so it clearly isn't actively used each and every day.
-But the mats are relatively clean, and the rubber tees are covered with small bowls to prevent UV damage.
+The driving range is tucked off to the side but relatively close to the clubhouse for easy access both pre- and post-round.
+There are 10 mats available for practice.
+The machine that dispenses the balls was covered in spider webs, so it clearly isn't actively used every day.
+However, the mats are relatively clean, and the rubber tees are covered with small bowls to prevent UV damage.

 ![Driving range at North Hampton GC.](/assets/img/north-hampton-8.jpeg) *Photo: Driving range at North Hampton GC.*